oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 for encodings that use repeated variable names in name-value pairs.
 JADN uses Compact and Verbose respectively to refer to those styles.
 The name "Verbose" is intended to be descriptive rather than judgemental;
 it is in any case less pejorative than "Unfriendly".
-An information model allows designers to compare Verbose and Compact styles for readability, and allows data to be validated and successfully round-tripped between a readable JSON style and Concise-style CBOR data that lives up to its name.
+An information model allows designers to compare Verbose and Compact styles for usability, and allows data to be validated and successfully converted between a readable JSON style and an actually concise CBOR style.

 Information models can be reverse-engineered from existing data models, allowing commonalities and incompatibilities to be identified to facilitate convergence.